lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **Keylime Registrar**: Agent registration database
 - **Mobile Sensor Microservice**: Location verification via CAMARA APIs (used by Envoy WASM Filter for runtime verification at enterprise gateway, not by Keylime Verifier during attestation)

-*The verifier extracts geolocation data directly from the TPM quote.
+*The verifier fetches geolocation data via a secure mTLS connection from the agent, validating it against a fresh challenge nonce and PCR 15.
 No microservice call is made during attestation.
 When no TPM-reported Mobile/GNSS sensor is present, Sovereign SVIDs omit `grc.geolocation` in that case.*

 ---